 3. Students must remain in the cafeteria during lunch periods.
 Students should not be in instructional or unsupervised areas.
+This includes the lobby and side hallways near the Commons areas.

 4. No food and drink (except water) is permitted in classrooms or other instructional areas without permission.